What is the International Digital Mobility Program (IDMP)?

 The journey begins with a thorough evaluation of the candidate’s professional profile to ensure eligibility for Spain’s Digital Nomad Visa.
 Once the profile meets the necessary criteria, the applicant is formally enrolled into the International Digital Mobility Program (IDMP) by OnDemand International.

-Step 2: Document Collection
+Document Collection

-Once the candidate qualified, the documents must be gathered which includes educational qualifications, salary slips, and any additional supporting documents as required.
+Once the candidate qualifies, the documents must be gathered which includes educational qualifications, salary slips, and any additional supporting documents as required.
 OnDemand International manages the entire documentation workflow to ensure compliance with Spanish immigration standards.

-Step 3: Legalization & Tax Formalities
+Legalization & Tax Formalities

 The required documents are collected, then duly apostilled and sworn translated in accordance with Spanish legal standards.
 At the same time, Form 790 (Spanish Tax) is processed and the payment is handled by OnDemand International’s legal team to ensure full compliance with Spanish tax regulations.

-Step 4: Travel to Barcelona & Legal Onboarding
+Travel to Barcelona & Legal Onboarding

 The prospect must travel to Barcelona to complete in-person onboarding with OnDemand International’s legal representatives.
 A recommended stay of approximately 3 to 4 days ensures the smooth and timely completion of all necessary legal formalities.

-Step 5: Police KYC & Immigration File Submission
+Police KYC & Immigration File Submission

 A swift Police KYC and Police Clearance Certificate (PCC) process is completed within approximately 3 hours.
 On the same day, the full immigration file is submitted in person, with comprehensive legal support provided by OnDemand International.

-Step 6: Residency Approval Waiting Period
+Residency Approval Waiting Period

 Following the successful submission of the complete immigration file, the application enters the official review stage with Spain’s immigration authorities.
 The standard processing time is approximately 20 business days, though this may vary slightly based on the volume of applications.
 This is the final review phase before initial residency approval is granted.

-Step 7: Approval & Final Payment
+Approval & Final Payment

 Once the Initial Residency Approval is granted—valid for 3 years—the applicant receives formal notification from OnDemand International.
 The applicant is issued an official residency approval confirmation, completing the legal validation of their stay in Spain.

-Step 8: Biometric Registration for TRC (Temporary Residency Card)
+Biometric Registration for TRC

 After receiving approval, the applicant proceeds to complete biometric registration required for the issuance of the TRC (Tarjeta de Residencia para Extranjeros) — Spain’s official residency card.
 The TRC provides legal residency status, enables travel across the Schengen zone, and grants access to services such as tax registration, banking, and public or private healthcare.